-But that night did change something.
+But that night something did change.
 Somehow, Alex’s words spoke straight to the warrior in me, and released that anchor that was holding me down.

-Since then, I stopped finding excuses, feeling sorry for myself, and started living fully again—writing, working, being productive, dancing, eating healthier, giving myself challenges to become a better person.
+Since then, I stopped finding excuses, feeling sorry for myself, and I started living fully again—writing, working, being productive, dancing, eating healthier, giving myself challenges to become a better version of myself.
 Today I’m stronger, more focused, more confident.
 I feel vulnerable at all time, but invincible at the same time.
 I feel I’ve become my own woman in a way I’ve never been before.

-And above all, I’m not suppressing anymore—if anything, I’m letting it all out the way it comes, good or bad, and guilt-free: one day I yelled to the top of my lungs “aaaaahhhhhhhh” in the car in front of the kids because I just couldn’t stand arguing with my mom anymore; another day I cried like a baby because my friend had really good news; a few days ago I sobbed for half an hour listening to “Lost Stars” over and over again.
-The list goes on, so many emotions.
+And above all, I’m not suppressing anymore—if anything, I’m letting it all out the way it comes, good or bad, and guilt-free: one day I stopped the car, and yelled “aaaaaaaaaaahhhhhhhhh” at my mom in front of the kids because I just couldn’t stand arguing with her anymore; another day I cried like a baby because my friend had really good news; a few days ago I sobbed for half an hour listening to “Lost Stars” over and over again.
+The list goes on, emotions flow wild.

-Ironically though, I feel more in control of my emotions now than I’ve ever felt before: it’s almost as if by knowing that I can allow myself to let my emotions run wild I feel more mentally stable and emotionally (a bit like when you decide not to eat sweets and all you think of is cake and cookies, but if you decide that you can have sweets whenever you want, you actually don’t mind turning them down.
-Has it ever happened to you?).
+Ironically though, I feel more in control of my emotions now than I’ve ever felt before: it’s almost as if by knowing that I can allow myself to let my emotions run wild I feel more mentally and emotionally stable (a bit like when I decide not to eat sweets and all I think of is cake and cookies, but if I decide that I can have sweets whenever I want, I actually don’t mind turning them down.
+Does this even make sense?).

-So maybe this is the end of a tunnel, not the sleep deprivation tunnel, but a different, unexpected one of personal growth and resilience.
-And maybe it’s true what they say, that at the end of any tunnel there’s always a stronger, more resilient version of yourself, you just need to grow some balls and make it out.
+So maybe this IS the end of a tunnel, not the sleep deprivation tunnel, but a different, unexpected one of personal growth and resilience.
+And maybe it’s true what they say, that at the end of any tunnel there’s always a stronger, more resilient version of yourself… you just need to grow some balls and make your way out.